 Shogaku Shunryu Suzuki-roshi (1904-1971) was a direct spiritual descendant of the great 13th century Zen master Dogen.
 Suzuki-roshi was a Japanese Zen priest belonging to the Soto lineage who came to San Francisco in 1959 at the age of 57.

 Jakusho Kwong-roshi began studying Zen with Shunryu Suzuki-roshi in 1959.
 He received ordination in 1970 and founded Sonoma Mountain Zen Center in 1973 as his commemoration to his teacher.
 Kwong-roshi completed Dharma transmission in 1978, authorizing him as Dharma successor to Suzuki-roshi's lineage.
-Kwong-roshi travels annually to the Southwest, Iceland and Poland to lead intensive meditation periods for affiliate sitting groups.
+Kwong-roshi travels regularly to Iceland and Poland to lead intensive meditation periods for affiliate sitting groups.
 He teaches ordinary Zen in everyday life as nothing special but the aliveness we bring to each moment.